Who may apply for an Orphan Product Grant?

 What types of products qualify?

-Products that qualify for this grant program are drugs, biologics, medical devices, and foods for medical purposes that are indicated (used) for a disease or condition that affects fewer than 200,000 people in the
+Products that qualify for this grant program are drugs, biologics, medical devices, and foods for medical purposes that are indicated (used) for a disease or condition that affects fewer than 200,000 people in the United States.
+Diagnostics and vaccines will qualify for the program only if the United States population to whom they will be administered is fewer than 200,000 people per year.

 Must a product hold orphan drug designation in order to be eligible for the grant program?

 A drug or biologic product does NOT have to hold orphan drug designation to be eligible for the grant program.
-The Background and Significance section of the application must contain information documenting the prevalence, not incidence, of the population to be served by the product is fewer than 200,000 individuals in the
+The Background and Significance section of the application must contain information documenting the prevalence, not incidence, of the population to be served by the product is fewer than 200,000 individuals in the United States.
+The applicant should include a detailed explanation supplemented by authoritative references in support of the prevalence figure.
+Diagnostic tests and vaccines will qualify only if the population to whom they will be administered is fewer than 200,000 individuals in the United States per year.

 The orphan drug designation process is the mechanism by which sponsors of drugs and biologics for rare diseases may qualify for incentives of the Orphan Drug Act such as tax credits and marketing exclusivity.
 Orphan designation is encouraged especially if the indication is questionable whether it would apply for orphan drug status.